Cersei Lannister: Season 8

 Cersei is informed that the White Walkers have breached the Wall, to her delight.
 Euron Greyjoy returns to King's Landing with the Golden Company, and Cersei finally has sex with him.
 Cersei tasks Qyburn with hiring Bronn to kill Jaime and Tyrion, using the crossbow with which Tyrion had killed Tywin.

 Cersei permits civilians to seek refuge in the Red Keep – ostensibly to protect them from an invasion of King's Landing, but in reality she plans to use them as human shields to deter an attack.
 The Iron Fleet kills one of Daenerys' dragons, Rhaegal, and takes her advisor Missandei captive.
 When Euron returns to King's Landing, Cersei reveals that she is pregnant and lies that it is his.
 Daenerys, Tyrion, and her other advisors travel to King's Landing demanding Cersei's surrender, but Cersei is unmoved and has the Mountain behead Missandei in front of Daenerys.
-Daenerys subsequently launches an attack on the Iron Fleet, the Red Keep, and the anti-dragon defenses Cersei has had installed on King's Landing's walls, but then continues to burn the rest of the city.
+Daenerys subsequently launches an attack on the Iron Fleet, and the anti-dragon defenses Cersei has had installed on King's Landing's walls, prompting the city's surrender.
+However, she then continues to burn the rest of the city, deliberately attacking innocent civilians, and then attacks the Red Keep itself.
 Cersei attempts to take shelter and is found by Jaime, who had infiltrated the Red Keep on Tyrion's orders to evacuate her.
 However, their passage is blocked by rubble.
 The Red Keep begins to collapse, and Jaime comforts Cersei in their final moments as they are crushed by falling debris.
 Their bodies are later found by Tyrion, whose subsequent grief leads him to renounce his loyalty to Daenerys and persuade Jon Snow to kill her.

 Reception and awards

 Television

 Cersei has been praised as one of the most complex and multi-faceted characters in either version of the story.
-Rolling Stone ranked her at No.5 on a list of the "Top 40 Game of Thrones Characters", describing Cersei as a woman and matriarch who "battles for a place at the table in a world made for men" and would do anything to protect her offspring.
+Rolling Stone ranked her at No. 5 on a list of the "Top 40 Game of Thrones Characters", describing Cersei as a woman and matriarch who "battles for a place at the table in a world made for men" and would do anything to protect her offspring.
 As a player of the game, Cersei "would rather die than give you control".
-In Rolling Stone's list of the "30 Best Game of Thrones Villains", Cersei was ranked No.1.
+In Rolling Stone's list of the "30 Best Game of Thrones Villains", Cersei was ranked No. 1.
 Described as the "most dangerous human being in Westeros" and "one of the most complex and fascinating characters on television", Cersei is also a "strangely sympathetic figure, warped by being treated like an expensive brood mare by powerful men her entire life and genuine in her affections", while her bitter experience makes her her own worst enemy and "the villain of her own story".